nickcharlton/postgres-cookbook/README.md

 This cookbook follows the Debian conventions quite closely, so there's a lot less attributes and configuration to set -- it's done already.
 But in general:

-* A limited user called `postgres` is created, either using a passowrd you specify (see below) or a random one which is saved in the node configuration.
+* A limited user called `postgres` is created to own the configuration and process.
 * Local Unix Socket, IPv4 and IPv6 connections are available to all Postgres databases and roles (users) with 'encryption' through `md5`.
 * Remote database connections are disabled.